 The employee should first bring his/her concern to the immediate supervisor's attention.
-Within five (5) business days, the supervisor should arrange a private and confidential problem-resolution meeting with the employee to discuss the concern.
-As soon as is possible and, within ten (10) business days of the problem-resolution meeting between the employee and supervisor, the supervisor will provide the employee with a written response that attempts to resolve the problem satisfactorily.
+Within five (5) business\ days, the supervisor should arrange a private and confidential problem-resolution meeting with the employee to discuss the concern.
+As soon as is possible and, within 10 business days of the problem-resolution meeting between the employee and supervisor, the supervisor will provide the employee with a written response that attempts to resolve the problem satisfactorily.

-If circumstances are such that the employee believes that it would not be appropriate to bring his/her concern first to the attention of the immediate supervisor, the employee should inform the Department of Human Resources of the circumstances and then proceed directly to Step 2.
+If circumstances are such that the employee believes that it would not be appropriate to bring his/her concern first to the attention of the immediate supervisor, the employee should inform the Office of Human Resources of the circumstances and then proceed directly to Step 2.

-If the employee's concern relates to an allegation of discriminatory harassment, the employee has the right to bring his/her complaint directly to the associate general counsel and Title IX coordinator.
+If the employee's concern relates to an allegation of discriminatory harassment, the employee has the right to bring his/her complaint directly to the Title VI coordinator or the associate vice president for human resources.
 The employee may decide to provide notification of the discriminatory harassment complaint to his/her supervisor, but is not obliged to do so.
-Under circumstances addressed in this paragraph, the grievance procedures outlined in the Harassment Prevention Policy will be followed to resolve the matter.
+Under circumstances addressed in this paragraph, the grievance procedures outlined in the Anti-Harassment and Discrimination Policy and Grievance Procedures will be followed to resolve the matter.

-If the employee is not satisfied with the Step 1 outcome, the employee may, within five (5) business days of receiving a response pursuant to Step 1, ask the supervisor to involve the supervisor's next level of supervision, i.e., the "nextlevel supervisor."
-The employee must present his/her complaint or grievance in writing utilizing the Problem Resolution Process form.
-The form is available on the human resources department web site under Forms.
+If the employee is not satisfied with the Step 1 outcome, the employee may, within five (5) business days of receiving a response pursuant to Step 1, ask the supervisor to involve the supervisor's next level of supervision, i.e., the "next-level supervisor."
+The employee must present his/her complaint or grievance in writing utilizing the Problem-Resolution Process form.
+The form is available on the Office of Human Resources web portal under Forms.

-In the absence of a next-level supervisor, the associate vice president for human resources or his/her designee will become involved (please proceed to Step 3).
+In the absence of a next-level supervisor, the associate vice president for human resources or his/her designee will become involved.
+(Please proceed to Step 3.)

-As soon as possible, and within seven (7) business days of the request to involve the next-level supervisor, the next-level supervisor will arrange a problemresolution meeting with the employee.
-As soon as possible, and within ten (10) business days of the meeting, the next-level supervisor will provide the employee with a written response that attempts to resolve the problem satisfactorily.
+As soon as possible, and within seven (7) business days of the request to involve the next-level supervisor, the next-level supervisor will arrange a problem-resolution meeting with the employee.
+As soon as possible, and within 10 business days of the meeting, the next-level supervisor will provide the employee with a written response that attempts to resolve the problem satisfactorily.